Search

 Entry Requirements

-A completed High School Certificate with an ATAR equivalent of 65 (including adjustment factors) or equivalent.
+• A completed High School Certificate with minimum ATAR required (including adjustment factors) or equivalent.

 OR